oghenekparobor/my-portfolio-mobile/README.md

 [Fancy Shimmer Image](https://pub.dev/packages/fancy_shimmer_image), package created for the purpose of uploading images from the internet, giving the possibility of showing a beautiful Shimmer animation while the images are not loading.
 It was used to give off shimmer while image loads up to enhance/increase user experience.

+#### Future
+- A chatbot
+- Dino run game

+The purpose of the chatbox will be to instantly message me.
+You would be able to share files, audio etc. via the chatbot.
+Then the Dino run game would be similar to that on chrome when there no internet connection.
+The user can entertain his/her self incase there's a detail in response from me 🙃